 Some opportunities – like taking a job in another country or trying your hand at an administrative role – could help you with both career and happiness, but you won’t know until you try!
 Taking on contract, maternity, or locum positions could offer a new perspective on your career and show you different ways to practice.
 Even if you don’t enjoy the role, you can say you tried something new and have something to add to your resume, but if you do enjoy it, you have expanded your career horizons.

-Working with a mentor is a great place to start when it comes to taking professional risks.
+Working with a mentor is a great place to start when it comes to taking professional risks and improving your professional development.
 A good mentor who is experienced in your field and familiar with the kind of options that are out there will be able to tell you whether or not the position you’re looking into will be worthwhile or a misstep.
 In addition, many employer owned healthcare practices will have options for new roles within the organization, meaning you can take the risk without changing everything about your job.
 Not all employers will have these options, but they are worth looking into if available.

 4. Never Stop Learning